AirsCods/sYDP/README.md

 # sYDP
-I create programm for download video and audio in web.
+I create program for download video and audio in web.